1 minute read

 I got tired of fighting with QuantLib to model simple mortgages.
-So I built something better.
+So I built something easier.

 The Problem

 QuantLib is great for complex derivatives.
 But for simple amortizing consumer loans it’s complete overkill.
-You end up spending more time wrestling with schedule builders and leg constructors than actually modeling the loan.
+You spend more time wrestling with schedule builders and leg constructors than actually modeling the loan.

-These are relatively instruments, so they should be similarly simple to model
+These are relatively simple instruments, so they should be similarly simple to model

 The Solution